rackerlabs/support-how-to/content/cloud-servers/preparing-the-cloud-server-to-be-a-mail-server.md

 ### Summary

-Preparing the Cloud Server is a vital step in any mail setup - even if only sending mail from your application to an administrator, it is very important to get the basics right.
+Even if only sending mail from your application to an administrator, it is critical that the Cloud Server is properly configured prior to configuring it as a mail server.